santoryudeadman/santoryudeadman.github.io/_posts/2023-03-21-HuggingFaceJSTransformers.md

 ---
 ## Transformer Models In the Browser
 <p>
 Transformers are now completely in the web as well thanks to HuggingFace's latest development.
+They are enabled through WebGPU over vulcan libraries
 </p>